Rain & Umbrellas

 Collect tap water, soda water, mineral water, and distilled water.
 Pour the different types of water into paper cups and let children taste them.
 Discuss the differences.
 Graph the differences.

-Tape record different sounds of rain and identify various kinds of rain: drizzling, sprinkling, pouring, misting, raining, thundering, lightning, etc.
+Tape-record different sounds of rain and identify various kinds of rain: drizzling, sprinkling, pouring, misting, raining, thundering, lightning, etc.

-Have available rain gear ... galoshes, raincoat, umbrellas, etc. Have a volunteer get "dressed" as you explain the need for each item.
+Have available rain gear ... galoshes, raincoats, umbrellas, etc. Have a volunteer get "dressed" as you explain the need for each item.
 This can also be used to dress a bear or a doll.

 Make a rain cloud - Set up a crock-pot half full of water and set on high with lid on (away from kids reach).
 After the water has condensed on the lid show kids how the lid is like a cloud full of water droplets.
 Pick lid up and explain that as the water droplets form together they get too heavy to stay in the cloud and (turn lid on the side) then it rains.
 After the lid is off, turn off lights and shine a flashlight over crock-pot so children can see the "cloud" of evaporation.

 Build a rain gauge by cutting off the top third of the plastic bottle and inverting the top inside the bottom to form a funnel.
 Use a permanent marker to record inches on the side of the bottle.
 Explain that people who report on the weather need to know how much it rains each day.
 Introduce your rain gauge and have children brainstorm ways the class can use the tool to learn about rainfall.
 Demonstrate how a rain gauge works: Set the gauge in a pan and use a watering can to simulate a rainstorm over the pan.
 After the "storm", have a child study the rain gauge and report on the rainfall.
 Ask "Did all the rain fall into the gauge?
 How will the rain gauge help gather information about the weather?"
-Empty the gauge and vary the demonstration so that the children can report on light rain, a heavy rain, and a day with no rain at all.
+Empty the gauge and vary the demonstration so that the children can report on light rain, heavy rain, and a day with no rain at all.

 Show pictures and discuss the difference between how people in the different "rainy" areas live.
 Asian countries often have Junks.
 Stilt houses are common in Bali and Indonesia.
 Show pictures of housing in the Amazon. etc.